-Contact:
+Contact: info@rggi.org

-Nora Vogel 212-417-3179 nora.vogel@rggi.org

-Annual 2018 RGGI Market Monitoring Report Available
+Annual 2019 RGGI Market Monitoring Report Available

-April 26, 2019 - The independent market monitor for the RGGI $CO_2$ allowance market continues to find no evidence of anti-competitive conduct, according to the Annual Report on the Market for RGGI CO2 Allowances: 2018, released today.
+May 13, 2020 - The independent market monitor for the RGGI CO2 allowance market continues to find no evidence of anti-competitive conduct, according to the Annual Report on the Market for RGGI CO2 Allowances: 2019, released today.

-Prepared by Potomac Economics, the report evaluates activity in the market for RGGI CO2 allowances in 2018, focusing on the following areas: allowance prices, trading and acquisition of allowances in the auctions and the secondary market, participation in the market by individual firms, and market monitoring.
+Prepared by Potomac Economics, the report evaluates activity in the market for RGGI CO2 allowances in 2019, focusing on the following areas: allowance prices, trading and acquisition of allowances in the auctions and the secondary market, participation in the market by individual firms, and market monitoring.

 Firms acquire RGGI CO2 allowances in the primary market, mainly through quarterly RGGI CO2 allowance auctions, and can also buy and sell CO2 allowances in the secondary market.
 Participation by many firms promotes competition and helps ensure that CO2 allowance prices are determined efficiently.
-The market monitor found that in 2018 there was broad participation in the RGGI market, with allowance holdings remaining consistent with competitive expectations.
+The market monitor found that there was broad participation in the RGGI market in 2019, with allowance holdings remaining consistent with competitive expectations.

-In reviewing the four auctions of 2018, the market monitor found no material concerns regarding the auction process, barriers to participation in the auctions, or the competitiveness of the results.
-The average number of auction participants increased in 2018, reflecting more participation by both compliance-oriented entities and investors.
+In reviewing the four auctions of 2019, the market monitor found no material concerns regarding the auction process, barriers to participation in the auctions, or the competitiveness of the results.
+The auctions were administered in accordance with the noticed rules and bids received.

-In the secondary market, the market monitor found no evidence of anti-competitive conduct, and found that firms have generally purchased quantities of allowances that are consistent with their expected needs.
+In the secondary market, the market monitor found no evidence of anti-competitive conduct.
+Firms have generally purchased quantities of allowances that are consistent with their expected needs.
 The market monitor notes that a robust secondary market is beneficial because it provides compliance entities with more flexibility related to when they can purchase CO2 allowances.

-See the full report, available on the Market Monitor Reports page of the RGGI, Inc. website, for more details on 2018 allowance prices, holdings, and market participation.
+See the full report, available on the Market Monitor Reports page of the RGGI, Inc. website, for more details on 2019 allowance prices, holdings, and market participation.